 The one-day event will basically be a push to get donations to SGU on Oct.
 11th.
 Fans can visit the university’s website and donate then send us the receipt.
 We’ll give away raffle items likely the next day to those qualifying.
 It’s going to be totally online and a really fun way to get some SGU items as well as support the university.
 We’re not expecting to raise as much money as the spring drive, but this keeps SGU in the fans’ minds.

 What are some of the best ways for fans to get involved in the Mary Cares fundraising efforts?

 Spread the word and give what they can.
-We have a Tumblr site, a Facebook page, a Twitter account, and still maintain the Livejournal page that started it all.
+And we still maintain the Livejournal page that started it all.
 Fans can find out our history and keep up with what we are doing through any and all of those sites.
 And really, spreading the word about us does help so much.
 There are loads of new fans to Major Crimes and evenBSG who may not know anything about Mary Cares or SGU.
 So talking about our efforts with those new fans help grow our base.
 And then of course contributing any monetary donation they can is wonderful.
 Those gifts can be given during the spring birthday fundraiser or the fall one.
 Or if they want, they can set up a monthly donation directly with SGU.

 And now, moving away from Mary Cares to a few more general questions – like I said, you’ve been involved in the fan community for a long time!
 What have been some of your most memorable experiences?